hcach90/web-demo/README.md

-Use to deploy web application
+Use to deploy web application of react native project

+Cross platform for both mobile and web